circus-tent/circus/docs/source/configuration.rst

 Configuration
 -------------

-Circus can be configured to run with an ini-style file.
+Circus can be configured using an ini-style configuration file.

 Example::